ZaarourOmar/WingtipTicketsSaaS-DbPerTenant/Learning Modules/Business Continuity and Disaster Recovery/DR-RestoreFromBackup/GeorestoreTutorial.md

 * Recover catalog and tenant databases using _geo-restore_
 * Repatriate the tenant catalog and changed tenant databases using _geo-replication_ after the outage is resolved
 * Update the catalog as each database is restored or repatriated to track the current location of the active copy of each tenant's database
-* Redirect all application requests to ensure they are handled by the application instance deployed in the same region as the active database
+* Ensure the application and tenant database are always colocated in the same Azure region to reduce latency

 Before starting this tutorial, make sure the following prerequisites are completed: